-- 1. the extent to which the competencies contribute to a collective identity in education for public service, broadly defined; - 2. the extent to which the competencies acknowledge and encourage diversity; - 3. competencies should ensure that students will be capable of acting ethically and effectively in pursuit of the public interest.
+- 1. the extent to which the competencies contribute to a collective identity in education for public service, broadly defined; - 2. the extent to which the competencies acknowledge and encourage diversity;

+3. competencies should ensure that students will be capable of acting ethically and effectively in pursuit of the public interest.

 COPRA Liaison: The liaison is a member of the Commission on Peer Review and Accreditation and plays an important role in the peer review and accreditation and site visit process.
 The liaison is assigned to a program or group of programs by the chair of the Commission.
-The role and responsibilities of the liaison are to:
+The role and responsibilities of the liaison include:

-- 1. Analyze Self-Study Reports and draft preliminary response to program - 2.
-Serve as an intermediary between the Site Visit Team, the Commission, and the program under review. - 3.
-Answer any questions about the site visit process that may be raised by the program under review but not satisfactorily answered by the Site Visit Team.
+- 1. Analyzing Self-Study Reports and draft interim report to program. - 2.
+Serving as an intermediary between the Site Visit Team, the Commission, and the program under review. - 3.
+Answering any questions about the review and site visit process that may be raised by the program under review but not satisfactorily answered by the Site Visit Team.